 b.
 JHSC Certification Training Part 2 is a minimum of two days in length and focuses on the concepts of hazard recognition, assessment and control, and evaluation of hazard controls; as applicable to relevant hazards in your workplace.

 c.
-JHSC members granted certification status after March 1, 2016, require one day of Refresher training every three years to retain their certified status.
+JHSC Certification Refresher training is for members granted certification status after March 1, 2016.
+These members require one day of Refresher training every three years to retain their certified status.
 An exemption for an active member allows the refresher period to be extended, one time only, to six years, in order to maintain certification status.

 3. Learning continuity: Parts 1 and 2 of training must be completed within six months of each other; a one-time application for extension due to extenuating circumstances is available through the MOL.